nexe/nexe/README.md

 For examples, see the built in patches: [src/patches](src/patches)

  - `setFileContentsAsync(filename: string, contents: string): Promise<void>`
-    - Quickly set a file's contents in node source
+    - Quickly set a file's contents within the downloaded Node.js source.
  - `replaceInFileAsync(filename: string, ...replaceArgs): Promise<void>`
-    - Quickly preform a replace in a file, the rest arguments are passed along to `String.prototype.replace`
+    - Quickly perform a replace in a file within the downloaded Node.js source.
+The rest arguments are passed along to `String.prototype.replace`
- - `readFileAsync (pathInSrc: string): Promise<SourceFile>`
+ - `readFileAsync(filename: string): Promise<SourceFile>`
-    - Access (or create) a file in the downloaded source.
+    - Access (or create) a file within the downloaded Node.js source.
  - `files: Array<SourceFile>`
-    - cache of currently read, modified, or created source files
+    - The cache of currently read, modified, or created files within the downloaded Node.js source.

 #### `SourceFile`
   - `contents: string`
   - `filename: string`

+Any modifications made to `SourceFile#contents` will be maintained in the cache _without_ the need to explicitly write them back out, e.g. using `NexeCompiler#setFileContentsAsync`.

 ## Security
 A common use case for Nexe is production deployment.
 When distributing executables it is important to [sign](https://en.wikipedia.org/wiki/Code_signing) them before distributing.
 Nexe was designed specifically to not mangle the binary it produces, this allows the checksum and signature of the size and location offsets to be maintained through the code signing process.